-The GRIC Air Monitoring Network has made the following changes to the air monitoring network during the first six months of 2020:
+There are no planned changes to siting of the GRIC Air Monitoring Network in 2021.
+The GRIC Air Monitoring Network is planning or has made the following changes to the air monitoring network in 2021:

-- There are no significant changes of the GRIC Air Monitoring Network in 2020. - The GRIC ozone monitors will continue on a seasonal schedule; ozone season starts on April 1, 2020 through October 31, 2020.
-GRIC DEQ will continue to request for seasonal ozone monitoring for 2021 calendar year; a formal request with data analysis will be submitted to EPA in September 2020.
+- GRIC DEQ AQP is currently assessing data acquisition system upgrade from ESC 8832 data loggers to ESC 8872 system. - The GRIC ozone monitors will continue on a seasonal schedule; ozone season starts on April 1, 2021 through October 31, 2021.
+GRIC DEQ will continue to request for seasonal ozone monitoring for 2022 calendar year; a formal request with data analysis will be submitted to EPA in September 2021.